YRadov/angular2-study.2/README.md

 # angular2-study.2
-guide of angular2
+guide of angular2.
-to see: npm install
+to see: npm install;
-        npm start
+        npm start;